reallyasi9/CMSCertificationNumbers.jl/docs/src/index.md

 ```@index
 ```

-# CCNs
+# CMSCertificationNumbers

-[CCNs](https://github.com/reallyasi9/CCNs.jl) is a package that standardizes manipulation of CMS Certification Numbers in Julia.
+[CMSCertificationNumbers](https://github.com/reallyasi9/CMSCertificationNumbers.jl) is a package that standardizes manipulation of CMS Certification Numbers in Julia.

-CCNs uniquely identify health care providers and suppliers who interact with the United States Medicare and Medicaid programs, run out of the Centers of Medicare and Medicaid Services (CMS).
+CMS Certification Numbers (CCNs) uniquely identify health care providers and suppliers who interact with the United States Medicare and Medicaid programs, run out of the Centers of Medicare and Medicaid Services (CMS).
 CCNs are standardized in the [_State Operations Manual_, CMS publication number 100-07](https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/Internet-Only-Manuals-IOMs-Items/CMS1201984).

 CCNs are sequences of alphanumeric characters.
 Health care providers are assigned 6-character CCNs, while health care suppliers are assigned 10-character CCNs.
 The canonical format used by this package to represent CCNs has the following structure: